Proposed Transit Investment Could Impact Affordability, Access in SE Portland Neighborhoods

 The research aims to improve the current understanding of the transportation access and housing impacts of a new Bus Rapid Transit (BRT) system and to shape the planning discussion to increase benefits and reduce harms for affected communities.
 Bates and Golub conclude that, on balance, the BRT project has positive potential for benefiting low-income residents and workers in the corridor.

 Related research: Impacts of Bus Rapid Transit (BRT) on Surrounding Residential Property Values.
-This report, from NITC researcher Victoria Perk of the University of South Florida, will be released next week.
-Stay tuned for results from this study of BRT's impacts on land uses and property values via a case study on Lane Transit District’s EmX BRT service in Eugene, Oregon.
+This report, from NITC researcher Victoria Perk of the University of South Florida, shares results from this study of BRT's impacts on land uses and property values via a case study on Lane Transit District’s EmX BRT service in Eugene, Oregon.

 For both transit and housing impacts, Bates and Golub concentrated on three questions: